chufengt/APIS/README.md

 ## Usage

-We provide the **one-click scripts** to reproduce the main results in the paper, including the results of the `Random Sampling` and `Entropy` strategies mentioned in Tables 1,2,3,6 and Figures 2,3,4.
+We provide the **one-click scripts** to reproduce the main results in the paper, including the results of the `Random Sampling` and `Entropy` strategies mentioned in the paper.

 #### 1. model initialization (P0)